310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Souma worried %}
-… Say what you will!
+…Say what you will!
 But I will do whatever I must to stop you from doing *that*!

 God is necessary in this world!
 It is a role of holiness, one that could never be appointed to a mere human!